What Happens When You Stop? A Compassionate Look at Life after Weight Loss Injections

 What Happens When You Stop Taking Weight Loss Injections?

-1. Hunger and cravings often return
+1. Appetite and food noise often return

 GLP-1 receptor agonists override your body's natural hunger and fullness signals.
 When you stop taking them, your body will try to re-establish balance by increasing appetite.